NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 Step 2: Verify session persistence

 A first successful heartbeat confirms connectivity and authentication.
 A second one helps confirm that session state is actually being carried forward.
-Run the same command a second time:
+Run this command:

 Step 3: Inspect the full request and response payloads